Quick Stats

 -

 Start With Letter of Interest: The two-stage process (LOI then full proposal) means your initial letter must be compelling enough to secure an invitation.
-Focus on clearly articulating community need and your organization's unique capacity to address it.
+Focus on clearly articulating community need and your organisation's unique capacity to address it.

 -